 On March 26, 1950, Philip Genovese, 18, son of Vito and Anna, driving his father’s car, crashed into a parked vehicle on Route 9 in Freehold, injuring five people.
 The initial newspaper report at the time erroneously stated that Vito was driving.
-The very next day, March 27, 1950, Anna moved out of the Atlantic Highlands mansion with the kids, returning to Manhattan, and moving in with her mother.
+The next day, March 27, 1950, Anna moved out of the Atlantic Highlands mansion with the kids, returned to Manhattan, and moved in with her mother.
 She would never call New Jersey home again.

 On October 17, 1950, Anna filed a lawsuit in Freehold for divorce from Vito, alleging that he “deserted her” in 1948.
 She dropped the suit a few months later when Vito began paying her $200 per week, which he did from March 27 through December 15, 1950, but then stopped.